June 2013

 [Updated: 10/29/12] What Works, What Doesn't Work

-Update: Thank you to [info]jealousheart, [info]hp_anon, & [info]nympholepsy for your input.
+Update: Thank you to [info]jealousheart, [info]erin, & [info]nympholepsy for your input.
 It was all very helpful and what I'm walking away with is that visuals + descriptions is what a typical Player is looking for or expects/wants to see.

 =====